Zenata: 8th–11th centuries

-In 868, under the leadership of the Abd al-Razzaq, the Berber Khariji Sufri tribes of Madyuna, Ghayata and Miknasa formed a common front against the Idrisids of Fes.
-From their base in Sefrou they were able to defeat Ali ibn Umar and occupy Fes.
+In 868, under the leadership of the Abd al-Razzaq, the Berber Khariji Sufri tribes of Madyuna, Ghayata and Miknasa formed a common front against the Idrisids of Fez.
+From their base in Sefrou they were able to defeat Ali ibn Umar and occupy Fez.
 The city's inhabitants refused to submit, however, and the Idrisid Yahya III was able to retake the city.
-Starting in the early 10th century, however, the Fatimids in the east began to intervene in Morocco, hoping to expand their influence, and used the Miknasa as proxies and allies in the region.
-In 917 the Miknasa and its leader Masala ibn Habus, acting on behalf of their Fatimid allies, attacked Fes and forced Yahya IV to recognize Fatimid suzerainty, before deposing him in 919 or 921.
+Starting in the early 10th century, however, the Fatimids in the east began to intervene in present-day Morocco, hoping to expand their influence, and used the Miknasa as proxies and allies in the region.
+In 917 the Miknasa and its leader Masala ibn Habus, acting on behalf of their Fatimid allies, attacked Fez and forced Yahya IV to recognize Fatimid suzerainty, before deposing him in 919 or 921.
 He was succeeded by his cousin Musa ibn Abul 'Afiya, who had already been given charge over the rest of the country.
-The Idrisid Hassan I al-Hajam managed to wrest control of Fez from 925 but in 927 Musa returned, captured Hassan and killed him, marking the last time the Idrisids held power in Fes.
-Thereafter Fes remained under Zenata control.
+The Idrisid Hassan I al-Hajam managed to wrest control of Fez from 925 but in 927 Musa returned, captured Hassan and killed him, marking the last time the Idrisids held power in Fez.
+Thereafter Fez remained under Zenata control.
 The Miknasa pursued the Idrisids to the fortress of Hajar an-Nasr in northern Morocco, but soon afterwards civil war broke out among the Miknasa when Musa switched allegiance to the Umayyads of Cordoba in 931 in an attempt to gain more independence.
 The Fatimids sent Humayd ibn Yasal (or Hamid), the nephew of Masala ibn Habus, to confront Musa, defeating him in 933 and forcing him to fall back into line.
 Once the Fatimids were gone, however, Musa once again threw off their authority and recognized the Umayyad caliph.
 The Fatimids sent their general Maysur to confront him again, and this time he fled.
 He was pursued and killed by the Idrisids.
 The latter preserved a part of their realm in northern Morocco until the Umayyads finally ended their rule definitively in 985.
 The Umayyads in turn kept control over northern Morocco until their caliphate's collapse in the early 11th century.
 Following this, Morocco was dominated by various Zenata Berber tribes.
-Until the rise of the Sanhaja Almoravids later in the century, the Maghrawa controlled Fes, Sijilmasa and Aghmat while the Banu Ifran ruled over Tlemcen, Salé (Chellah), and the Tadla region.
+Until the rise of the Sanhaja Almoravids later in the century, the Maghrawa controlled Fez, Sijilmasa and Aghmat while the Banu Ifran ruled over Tlemcen, Salé (Chellah), and the Tadla region.